QualitativeDataRepository/iqmrnavigator/modules/comparative-historical-analysis.md

 - Third, CHA draws heavily on process tracing to answer macro-historical questions but supplements it by highlighting temporal causal mechanisms (e.g. path dependency, sequencing, intercurrences, diffusion, tipping points) and the role causal diagrams play in the theorizing process.

+**Book to Purchase:** Marcus Kreuzer. _The Grammar of Time: A Toolkit for Comparative Historical Analysis_ (Cambridge: Cambridge University Press, 2023)

 ***Participants may enter the module sequence after it has begun, but their doing so is discouraged.***

 ## Comparative Historical Analysis I (M11, June 18)